GGEMS/ggems/doc/source/installation.rst

 Requirement
 -----------

-Software using GGEMS library requires minimum version of gcc and nvcc to be compiled:
+Software using GGEMS library requires a minimum version of gcc and nvcc to be compiled:

 GCC
 ^^^